ShichengChen/Audio-Source-Separation/readme.md

 - first half of the songs as training data, the last half of the songs as testing data.

 # Data Augmentation
-- multiply source signals with a factor chosen uniformly from the interval [0.7, 1.0], which is learned from Spotify paper.
+- multiply source signals with a factor chosen uniformly from the interval [0.7, 1.0] and set the input mixture as the sum of source signals, which is learned from Spotify paper.
 - The result is so good by using this type of data augmentation.
 Even the loss become bigger, however, the voice became less.
 The model can generalize better.

 # Result for one song